 Ideally, a new generation of light & watertight containers made of ultra-strong composite materials should be developed to reduce the total weight of the cargo.
 These intermodal containers would have the same external dimensions and features as existing shipping containers, designed with logistics in mind, so they could be used on ships, trains, and with the Pelagor.

 A single 40-foot container could be loaded under the body.
 The Pelagor would pull the container inside its cargo hold with a hydraulic winch.
 This way, in the unlikely event of the aircraft needing to shed some weight rapidly, the container could be jettisoned without loss of the craft.
 Since it would be watertight, the container would float, so both the container and the goods inside could be salvaged.
 (Inflatable side bags could be added to the container to help it float).

 The Pelagor could be used to transport equipment & supplies to any island and even remote places of Africa or the Canadian Artic where there is no airport or infrastructure.
 It could be used as a disaster relief vehicle or even be fitted to transport cars, trucks and utility vehicles.
 As always, your ideas and comments to improve this concept are welcome!

-I would like to thank Ray Mattison from Design Eye-Q who created the renderings of the Seatrik concept.
-Ray is based near Duluth, Minnesota, USA.
+The Pelagor concept was imagined in March 2016 by Charles Bombardier and designed by Ray Mattison from Design Eye-Q. Ray is based near Duluth, Minnesota, USA.
 He studied at the College for Creative Studies, and he has worked for Cirrus Aircraft and Exodus Machines.
 Ray also created the images of the Skreemr supersonic aircraft and the Seatrick snowmobile / personal watercraft hybrid.